Maqam (Sufism): Tawba (Repentance)

 The first of the maqamat is Tawba.
 Al-Ghazali, a prolific Sufi theologian, wrote that Tawba is the repentance of a sin with the promise that it will not be repeated and that the sinner will return to God.
 Junayd Baghdadi emphasized the return to God by saying this station "is forgetting your fault".
 This is thought to mean that after realization occurs God will be in constant remembrance and overwhelm the mind.
 Ibn Arabi, a Sufi mystic and philosopher who had tremendous influence on post 13th century Islamic thought, spent a great deal of time exploring what religious as well as spiritual authorities identified as being the three conditions of human tawba.
 The first condition is that of remorse for the violations that have been committed.
 The second is an immediate abandonment of the sin.
 The final condition is a firm resolve on the part of the sinner to never return to similar acts of disobedience.
 All of these conditions essentially convey the message that tawba, in its purest form, consists of forgetting one's sin.
 Al-Arabi concluded that brooding over ones faults, after the fact, is not only a hindrance in the remembrance of God but also a subtle form of narcissism.

 Wara' (Watchfulness)

 People of the second maqamat, Wara' translating to "watchfulness", are divided into three ranks.
 The first rank is of those who are adamant about avoiding that which lies between the prohibited (harām) and the permitted (halāl).
 In other words, they avoid grey area.
 This is thought to be the rank of common people.
 The second rank contains those who are cautious with anything concerning sin.
 This can only be known by the individual.
 These people are free from association with anything wrong.
 This is said to be the rank of the select.
-The third rank in watchfulness is being suspicious of anything that distracts you from God.
+The third rank in watchfulness is being suspicious of anything that distracts one from God.
 This is said to be the rank of the very select.